gingerbeardman/gingerbeardman.github.io/_posts/2021-08-19-aquaplus-piece-vs-panic-playdate.md

 ![GIF](/images/posts/piece-spout.gif#piece)

 ### spout

 A lunar lander style game where your thrust can destroy the scenery.
 Your task is to get as high as possible, though that is much easier said than done as the scenery becomes gradually more complex and time is always ticking away.

 This is perhaps the most famous P/ECE game as it was released with source code for an SDL version and received ports to GP32 and related platforms.

----
+There's a [modern remake for iOS and Android](http://microtrip-game.com/spout/) by a different developer, but it goes by the same title.

+***

 ![GIF](/images/posts/piece-fencer.gif#piece)

 ### fencer

 A snake type game where your head has momentum and your tail length depends on your speed, allowing fine and fluid movement.
 The goal is to avoid bombs and use your tail as a barrier that will destroy them.
 Chaining together multiple explosions is the key to high scores.

----
+There was an official updated version for iOS, titled fencell, but it's not longer on the App Store due to Apple removing all 32-bit games back in 2017.
+Yet the 20-year-old P/ECE version is [still available for download](http://www.susami.co.jp/kuni/junk/junk.htm).
+There's a lesson for us all.

+***

 ![GIF](/images/posts/piece-interground.gif#piece)

 ### interground

 In this game you must use a rotating stick to push sand around in an attempt to bury the little people running on top of it.
 If the stick touches a moving enemy or you run out of time that means game over.

----
+***

 ## Selected Games by Kenta Cho (ABA Games)

-Whilst digging into P/ECE forgotten history, I also found several old games by Kenta Cho (then: Saba, now: ABA Games) who even today continues to [crank out brilliant little games](http://www.asahi-net.or.jp/~cs8k-cyu/browser.html) at an inspiring rate.
+Whilst digging into P/ECE forgotten history, I also found several old games by Kenta Cho (then: Saba, now: ABA Games) who even today continues to [crank out brilliant little games](http://www.asahi-net.or.jp/\~cs8k-cyu/browser.html) at an inspiring rate.

 ![GIF](/images/posts/piece-barrage-reactor.gif#piece)

 ### Barrage Reactor

 A twin-stick shmup played with a d-pad and two buttons!
 The d-pad moves your ship around and the buttons rotate your aim as you fire automatically.
 Waves of enemies appear and a surprisingly tactical game ensues.

----
+***

 ![GIF](/images/posts/piece-speed-barricade.gif#piece)

 ### Speed Barricade

 A 3D "Tron" light cycles game where the aim is to stay alive for as long as possible whilst outwitting an increasing number of computer controlled players.
 Quick reflexes are definitely needed for this one!

----
+***

 ![GIF](/images/posts/piece-re.gif#piece)

 ### Re: W32/Badtrance

 A 3D demake of Rez where the Microsoft Outlook(!) icon produces waves of enemies that need to be shot down as efficiently as possible by locking on to multiple enemies before firing your missiles.
 With the strap line "Gentlemen, open your Outlook.
 Go to Cyberterrorism." maybe Kenta Cho was sick of email back in 2001?

----
+***

 If there's enough interest I'll feature more P/ECE games in a future blog post.
 Let me know on the comments link at the bottom of the page.